1. The Hidden Light, the Hidden Depth, the Silent Sound - are words for Old Gold (Self)

 The inner light is a dazzling bright white light [cf. v.
 13]

 3. The ultimate Self is of pervading Essence too

 Spiritually, "Vishnu" is the state of eternal Tranquillity [cf. v.
 2]

 By pranayama, the ultimate Self is realised [v.
 7].
-[Pranayama is one avenue; meditation encompasses more than that, and confluence at the centre, Deep Mind, or Atman.]
+[Pranayama is one avenue; meditation encompasses more, into Awakening, or into Atman.]

 Two famous scholars were to decide whether Ramakrishna was an avatar or not.
 While the first pandit and his company discussed the question, Ramakrishna sat in their middle like a child, immersed in his own thoughts, sometimes smiling, sometimes chewing a pinch of spices from a pouch.